 Think of Copenhagen and the first thing that might come into your mind is: expensive?
 If not that, then perhaps wintry?
-Or you might be like us and feel that even though it’s so close, it’s not somewhere you know very well.
-It’s tucked away, the sort of place you might not think of visiting but when you do, you’re so pleased that you did.
+Or you might be like us and feel that even though it’s so close (for those in the UK), it’s not somewhere you know very well.
+It’s tucked away, the sort of place you might not think of visiting.
+But when you do, you’re very pleased that you did.

 We caught the train from the airport to the station, which costs DKK36 (approx £4.10) and is an easy, cheap and efficient way to reach the city.
 Make sure you buy your ticket before you board – there are machines in the baggage collection areas, plus a main ticket office in the arrivals hall.
 The journey only took fifteen minutes and the first thing that struck us when we emerged from Central Station was how imposing the city is, reminding us more of a Moscow or Berlin rather than the Riga or Amsterdam we were expecting.
 Stepping onto the January streets outside the station, everything seemed to be on a surprisingly large scale.